Foxinatel/BigIntCpp/README.md

 Additionally, operator overloading makes use of C++20 concepts to allow any type that can construct a BigInt to work with no extra configuration

 ## TODO
-* Change string constructor from hex to decimal
 * Change IO from hex to decimal
 * Bitwise operations ??
 * Constexpr ???